Vertagon-Softworks/Chromo/README.md

 Look for future updates that will add more features and flatten out those bugs and performance issues.

+## Known issues
+   - Switching to a non-edtor pane crashes Chromo (Atom must be restarted) and Chromo must be toggled back on
+   - Files with large numbers of colors can experience typing lag
+   - Colors at the start of lines will trigger a preview on the line above them

+## Future Features

 In the future we hope to support the following features:
    - ANSI escape code colors
    - color constants and variables